 Conor Hartnett, JD’18, will be a Legal Fellow with Legal Action Worldwide (LAW) in Colombo, Sri Lanka, where he will focus on transitional justice within two different spheres: criminal justice accountability and education.

-Roni Druks, JD’17, will work in the Palestinian Territories with Yesh Din.
+Roni Druks, JD’17, worked in the Palestinian Territories with Yesh Din.

 (Fellowship mentors: Tyler Giannini, Director, International Human Rights Clinic, and Nicolette Waldman (Boehland), Researcher, Amnesty International)

-Lan Mei, JD’17, will work in Guyana with the Forest Peoples Programme, providing legal support to indigenous communities on land and environmental rights.
+Lan Mei, JD’17, worked in Guyana with the Forest Peoples Programme, providing legal support to indigenous communities on land and environmental rights.